-The Board of Directors has proposed that Article Fourth of the Company's Certificate of Incorporation be amended to increase the authorized number of shares of Common Stock from 400 million shares to 500 million shares.
+The Board of Directors has proposed that Article Fourth of the Company's Certificate of Incorporation be amended to increase the authorized number of shares of Common Stock from 400 million shares to 600 million shares.

-] shares of Common Stock were outstanding or reserved for issuance as of the record date for the Annual Meeting of Shareholders and [required by applicable law or regulation.
-The Board of Directors believes it is prudent to increase the number of shares of authorized Common Stock since the recent 2 for 1 stock split, effected by way of a stock dividend, has reduced substantially the number of shares of Common Stock available for
+99,614,000 shares of Common Stock were outstanding or reserved for issuance as of the record date for the Annual Meeting of Shareholders and 300,386,000 shares of Common Stock were available for future issuance.
+If the amendment is adopted, 500,386,000 shares of Common Stock would be available for future issuance without further shareholder approval, except as required by applicable law or regulation.
+The Board of Directors believes it is prudent to increase the number of shares of authorized Common Stock since the recent 2 for 1 stock split, effected by way of a stock dividend, has reduced substantially the number of shares of Common Stock available for issuance.